 - Simian Virus 40 (SV40) on the basis of this virus' DNA having been identified in up to 50% of cases 5

-Choroid plexus carcinomas are markedly enhancing intraventricular tumours, usually arising in the trigone of a lateral ventricle and invade adjacent brain parenchyma.
+Choroid plexus carcinomas are markedly enhancing intraventricular tumours, usually arising in the trigone of a lateral ventricle and invading adjacent brain parenchyma.

 Hydrocephalus may be present but is less likely than with choroid plexus papillomas.
 In CPC, hydrocephalus is generally a consequence of CSF pathway obstruction by the mass or a metastases whereas in CPP, there is at least a component of CSF overproduction.

 On non-contrast CT choroid plexus carcinomas are heterogeneous and typically iso to hyperdense to grey matter.
 Calcification may be seen in 20-25% of cases.

-Contrast enhanced is usually prominent but heterogeneous with areas of necrosis and cyst formation evident.
+Contrast enhancement is usually prominent but heterogeneous with areas of necrosis and cyst formation evident.

 Reported signal characteristics include